Kemanth/Implementation-of-MADPIE-in-Linux-Kernel/README.md

 3. Install Netserver in server machine

-4. Install Flent in client machine
+4. Install Flent from github or ppa repository in client machine

 5. Install the modified kernel with MADPIE algorithm in router machine